Deep Brain Reorienting (DBR) Trauma Therapist in Tucson

 When overwhelmed beyond capacity, the brain has the capacity to split into parts, each of whom may identify as having an individualized sense of self and separateness.
 The goal of a dissociative system is to keep the front part of self appearing normal while the parts operate in the background to keep the bad stuff out of the front part’s conscious awareness.

-I love identifying and working with DID because there is a clear therapeutic path forward towards healing and integration (if this is chosen by the system).
+I love identifying and working with DID because there is a clear therapeutic path forward towards healing.

 If you were raised in a known or suspected religious cult, you may feel confused about faith, God, and the things ‘religion’ taught you.
 You may be wondering how to make your faith your own in spite of how you were raised.
 Or, you may find yourself wanting nothing to do with religion and you’re skeptical about going to a Christian therapist because what if I’m just like them…